 This achievement is unusual because I taught my daughter Chinese largely on my own while lagging significantly behind in my own language skills (note: the Pinyin addiction is real).

-- I rarely spoke Chinese during my own childhood, and effectively stopped when my parents passed away in my 20s.
+- I rarely spoke Chinese during my own childhood, and effectively stopped when my parents passed away.

 - English is our family language – our native language.
 My daughter spoke English and Korean during her first 22 months of life, then lost almost all Korean vocabulary between age 2-3 when we moved and didn’t have a Korean-speaking nanny.

-- Currently, we live in a California county with ~3% Asians, so encounters with native Mandarin-speakers are rare.
+- Currently, we live in a California county with ~3% Asians.
+Encounters with native Mandarin speakers are rare.

 - When my daughter was age 2, I began to learn Chinese and included Mandarin in our conversations gradually.
-Initially, she was very resistant to Chinese, and it took about one year for Chinese to become our regular mode of communication.
+Between age 2-3, she was very resistant and preferred English.

 Simply put, the odds have been stacked against us.